MrMsM1/LoRa-Localization/Datasets/README.md

 **Notes**
 - `(x, y)` are tile indices on the 25 cm grid.
 - `rssi` is RSSI in dBm as measured at a receiver from the sender.
-- Multiple replicate readings may exist per coordinate (aggregate with mean/median if needed).

 ---